Yes, I once considered running for Congress (after watching season one of House of Cards).

 For instance, 16% of my taxes go to support “defense” (really: offense) and wars the US pursues.

-1357 children will killed in Afghanistan last year as a result of the war.
+1,357 children were killed in Afghanistan last year as a result of the war.
 Another 2500+ were injured as a result of war.

 So some of my hard-earned money, that I could have used to hire people or invest in people or help create new and great things were used to kill little kids.

 Again: the role of government should be to help those who cannot help themselves.
 The role of government is not to kill little kids.

 I once wrote this and someone responded back, “If I saw you in the street I’d bash your head in you little Jew.
 I’m a patriot!”